hishamhm/f-strings/README.md

     local f = 99
     local c = (f - 32) / 9 * 5
-    print(F"{f} degrees Fahrenheit is {c} degrees Celsius")
+    print(F"{f} degrees Fahrenheit is {c:%.2f} degrees Celsius")

-Any Lua expression can be inserted.
+Almost any Lua expression can be inserted (apart from two minor parsing caveats: `":%"` is used as a separator for specifying formatting (according to the same rules of `string.format`), and curly braces within expressions must be well-nested).

 See the `examples` directory for more examples.

 ## Author